RLynx0/backer/README.md

 ### Literal
-Anything part of a format string that isn't preceeded with a `$` or `%` will be taken as a literal string.
+Anything part of a format string that isn't preceeded with a `$` or `%` will be interpreted as a normal `toml` string.
 That includes `{` and `}`.
 Even though these are part of referencing a variable, you can use them in literal strings freely.

 In case you do want to use a literal `$` or `%` in a format string, you can escape them with a backslash: